kirill-202/kirill-202/README.md

 I have extensive experience in Python, where I've worked on various automation and integration projects.
 Python has been my go-to tool for creating robust, scalable solutions for a wide range of challenges.

 ### Go:
 Recently, I've shifted my main focus to Go.
-I'm excited about its performance capabilities
+I'm excited about its performance capabilities and genius simplicity.